 Office of Public Affairs (OPA)

-The Office of Public Affairs is the Commission’s primary public-facing office that provides honest, timely, and useful information across all communication platforms in order to serve internal and external stakeholders in all sectors to accomplish and facilitate the Commission’s mission.
-OPA proactively conducts outreach and creates messages designed to raise awareness of the CFTC brand in order to promote public trust.
+The Office of Public Affairs is the Commission’s primary public-facing office that provides honest, timely, and useful information across all communication platforms to serve internal and external stakeholders in all sectors to accomplish and facilitate the Commission’s mission.
+OPA proactively conducts outreach and creates messages designed to raise awareness of the CFTC brand to promote public trust.

 Whistleblower Office (WBO)